uoguelph-mlrg/Theano-MPI/README.md

 # Parallel Training
-Parallel training framework for training deep learning models built in Theano
+Parallel training framework for training deep learning models built in Theano based on data-parallelism.
+The data-parallelism is implemented in two ways: Bulk Synchronous Parallel and Elastic Averaging SGD.

 ## Dependencies
 * [OpenMPI 1.8.7](http://www.open-mpi.org/) or at least MPI-2 standard equivalent.